-The Wing Console is a web application that provides an interface that can be used to view, explore, and interact with Wing applications as you develop them on the local machine.
+The Wing Console is a local web app to view, explore, and interact with Wing applications as you develop them on the local machine.

 Starting the Wing Console